PushpakJagtap/Pushpak_Website/content/publication/J-1/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["1"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "_IEEE International Advance Computing Conference (IACC)_"
+publication = "_Applied Soft Computing_"
 # publication_short = "In *ACC*"

 # Abstract and optional shortened version.
-# abstract = "This paper compares the performance of conventional adaptive network based fuzzy inference system (ANFIS) network and extreme-ANFIS on regression problems.
-ANFIS networks incorporate the explicit knowledge of the fuzzy systems and learning capabilities of neural networks.
-The proposed new learning technique overcomes the slow learning speed of the conventional learning techniques like neural networks and support vector machines (SVM) without sacrificing the generalization capability.
-The structure of extreme-ANFIS network is similar to the conventional ANFIS which combines the fuzzy logic's qualitative approach and neural network's adaptive capability.
-As in the case of extreme learning machines (ELM), the first layer parameters of the proposed learning machine are not tuned.
-Performance on two regression problems shows that extreme-ANFIS provides better generalization capability and faster learning speed."
+# abstract = "TIn this paper, a novel neuro-fuzzy learning machine called randomized adaptive neuro-fuzzy inference system (RANFIS) is proposed for predicting the parameters of ground motion associated with seismic signals.
+This advanced learning machine integrates the explicit knowledge of the fuzzy systems with the learning capabilities of neural networks, as in the case of conventional adaptive neuro-fuzzy inference system (ANFIS).
+In RANFIS, to accelerate the learning speed without compromising the generalization capability, the fuzzy layer parameters are not tuned.
+The three time domain ground motion parameters which are predicted by the model are peak ground acceleration (PGA), peak ground velocity (PGV) and peak ground displacement (PGD).
+The model is developed using the database released by PEER (Pacific Earthquake Engineering Research Center).
+Each ground motion parameter is related to mainly to four seismic parameters, namely earthquake magnitude, faulting mechanism, source to site distance and average soil shear wave velocity.
+The experimental results validate the improved performance of the machine, with lesser computation time compared to prior studies."
 # Is this a selected publication? (true/false)
 featured = false